Last updated on 17th January 2023

 But whereas the Ice Bucket Challenge was both relatively safe, and had a noble charitable link – the Tide Pod Challenge was neither.
 It was just really, really stupid.
 It was essentially young people filming themselves eating Tide laundry pods.

-Forced into a response, they partnered with Patriots tight-end and influencer Rob Gronkowski to create the below video, which earned them props from many media outlets and created plenty of additional media buzz.
+Forced into a response, they partnered with Patriots tight-end and influencer Rob Gronkowski to create the below video, which earned them props from media outlet after media outlet, and created plenty of additional media buzz.

 What do you think?